koyukan/WebEyeTrack/python/README.md

 # Demo

 The demo can be located within the ``demo`` directory.
+This demo uses OpenCV to visualize the webcam and a 1:1 display of the screen location in an image.
 Make sure to install the ``webeyetrack`` package first.
 To run the demo, run the following command:

 ```bash
 cd demo